litterat/litterat/litterat-xpl/README.md

 Point p2 = in.readObject();
 ```

-Objects to be serialized are tagged using the Litterat-pep library.
+Objects to be serialized are tagged using the Litterat-bind library.
 For example:

 ```.java
 public class Point {